CapnSammeh/CapnSammeh-Blog/content/posts/sn_update_set_management.md

 date: 2019-05-03T07:24:55+10:00
 draft: false
 ---
-# Managing Update Sets via Standardised Naming Conventions in ServiceNow
+# Managing Update Sets via Standardized Naming Conventions in ServiceNow
 ServiceNow uses [Update Sets](https://docs.servicenow.com/bundle/london-application-development/page/build/system-update-sets/concept/system-update-sets.html) in order to better manage the release/migration of changes throughout environments.

 In order to better identify the nature of the Change being applied, Developers and Administrators can leverage the usage of the following template when creating/populating an Update Set.